Air conditioning: Mitigation of some environmental drawbacks

 Alternatives are currently being explored by governments and researchers, such as more energy-efficient systems, passive cooling techniques, and the development of low-GWP refrigerants.
 However, balancing the demand for cooling with the need to reduce carbon footprints remains a complex and pressing issue.

 As renewable energy becomes cheaper and more popular, the energy source of air conditioners is shifting towards more renewable energy sources.
-This reduces the amount of carbon emissions resulting directly from generating electricity.

 The danger of high-GWP refrigerants, such as HFCs, escaping into the atmosphere and trapping heat can be mitigated through development of low-GWP refrigerants.

 Social and cultural effects

-Socioeconomic groups with a household income below around $10,000 (circa 2021) tend to have a low air conditioning adoption, which worsens heat-related mortality.
+Socioeconomic groups with an annual household income below around $10,000 (circa 2021) tend to have a low rate of air conditioning adoption, which worsens heat-related mortality.
 The lack of cooling can be hazardous, as areas with lower use of air conditioning correlate with higher rates of heat-related mortality and hospitalizations.
-Premature mortality in NYC is projected to grow between 47% and 95% in 30 years, with lower-income and vulnerable populations most at risk.
-Studies on the correlation between heat-related mortality and hospitalizations and living in low socioeconomic locations can be traced in Phoenix, Arizona, Hong Kong, China, Japan, and Italy.
-Additionally, costs concerning health care can act as another barrier, as the lack of private health insurance during a 2009 heat wave in Australia, was associated with heat-related hospitalization.
+Premature mortality in New York City is projected to grow by between 47% and 95% in 30 years, with lower-income and vulnerable populations most at risk.
+Studies on the correlation between heat-related mortality and hospitalizations and living in low socioeconomic locations can be traced in Phoenix, Arizona; Hong Kong; China; Japan; and Italy.
+Costs of health care can act as another barrier: the lack of private health insurance during a 2009 heat wave in Australia was associated with heat-related hospitalization.

 Disparities in socioeconomic status and access to air conditioning are connected by some to institutionalized racism, which leads to the association of specific marginalized communities with lower economic status, poorer health, residing in hotter neighborhoods, engaging in physically demanding labor, and experiencing limited access to cooling technologies such as air conditioning.
 A study examining the US cities of Chicago, Detroit, Minneapolis, and Pittsburgh found that black households were half as likely to have central air conditioning units when compared to their white counterparts.
 Especially in cities, redlining and other historical practices mean that racial disparities are also played out in heat islands, increasing temperatures in certain parts of the city.
 This is due to heat-absorbing building materials and pavements and lack of vegetation and shade coverage.
 There have been initiatives that provide cooling solutions to low-income communities, such as public cooling spaces.

-Cooling has allowed for growth of indoor home space and encouraged people, including children, to stay indoors more often.
+Cooling has allowed for growth of indoor home space and has encouraged people, including children, to stay indoors more often.
 It has also created uniformity of different geographical areas and climate zones.